Heart failure | Manawa ngoikore

 Medicines

 Other than self-care and lifestyle changes, medicines are prescribed to control heart failure.
 These medicines work best if taken regularly.
 If you get side effects, talk to your doctor before stopping.
-Sometimes finetuning is needed to find the right dose and combination for you.
-Many of the pills you need to take to strengthen your heart start with a small dose and are built up gradually, depending on whether you have any side effects.
+It can take a while to find the right dose and combination for you.
+Many of the medicines you need to take to strengthen your heart start with a small dose and are built up gradually, depending on whether you have any side effects.

 Medicines used to control heart failure

-Your doctor or nurse will let you know which medicines are suitable for you.
+Your healthcare provider will let you know which medicines are suitable for you.

 Devices for heart failure